P-p-H-d/mlib/README.md

 A shared pointer can be initialized with a NULL pointer.
 It means it references nothing.
 Several methods support the NULL pointer (and do nothing in this case).

+Once a shared pointer has been affected with a value by initializing / constructing it, it shall not be reaffected anymore, except if it was a NULL pointer.

 #### `SHARED_PTR_DECL(name, oplist)`
 #### `SHARED_PTR_DECL_AS(name, name_type, oplist)`
 #### `SHARED_WEAK_PTR_DECL(name, oplist)`